From Acceptance to Publication

 LaTeX Style Files

 To prepare your files in LaTeX, you may use the files available on our publisher’s web site if you would like to do so.
 These files are provided by the publisher for use by authors who are fluent in the use of LaTeX.
-Please note that we are not able to instruct you in how to use the files/how to change LaTeX commands/how to adjust the files/etc.
+Please note that we are not able to instruct you in how to use the files/how to change LaTeX commands/how to adjust the files/etc. The formatting in the LaTeX files is for accepted papers ONLY; it should not be used for initial submissions to the journal.

 Authors are not allowed to post postprint versions of their papers to institutional repositories at any time after publication.